Absences / Accident / Illness

 Homework

 We do not have a school homework policy.
 Our students are largely involved in a wide range of after school activities as well as being part of busy families.
 A priority of the school is to promote a love of learning and well-rounded rather than ‘stressed-out’ students and parents.
 The setting of homework in the senior school is at the discretion of the teacher and is expected to be at a level that does not create stress or anxiety.
+Any work that does come home would be to practice skills that have already been explicitly taught at school and that your child is capable of doing independently.

-Houses
+School Houses

-We have four coloured ‘houses’; whenua, wai, ahi and rā.
-We aim to have all family members in the same house colour.
-Each student is placed into a house on enrolment at school.
-Some school events eg; swimming sports, the houses compete for points.
-At the end of the year, the waka trophy is awarded to the house which has accumulated the most house points.
+We have four Houses; Whenua – green, Wai – blue, Ahi – red and Hau – silver/grey white/black.
+We aim to have all family members in the same House.
+Each student is placed into a House on enrolment at school.
+Some school events eg; swimming sports, the Houses compete for points.
+At the end of the year, the House trophy is awarded to the House which has accumulated the most House points.

 Itinerant Music Lessons

-These are available on a user pays basis for students attending Riwaka School and take place on a Friday during the school day.
+These are available on a user pays basis for students attending Riwaka School and take place on a Monday during the school day.
 Expressions of interest for these are asked for at the beginning of each school year and the Teacher in charge of the Arts confirms spaces and time-slots for these.
 Payment and invoicing for these is a private arrangement between tutor and families.

 Library